Year

 For this portion of the product, I developed storyboards that accounted for each step in the transcripts (generated from the pre-recorded videos).

-Frame by frame, I sourced or illustrated graphics for each scene and gained approval (or receive edits) from project management and the scientific lead.
+Frame by frame, I then sourced or illustrated graphics for each scene and gained approval (or receive edits).
 After approval, the designs were handed to video production and transformed into engaging animations alongside the speaker's video recording.

 In this way we soon created a library of quick and informative videos that patients and providers would enjoy watching, with empathetic healthcare professionals explaining aspects of serious diseases.

-This short clip from a My MedEdge video on Hepatic Encephalopathy (HE) shows how even simple animated graphics can improve comprehension, especially for newly diagnosed patients:
+VIDEO: This short clip from a My MedEdge video on Hepatic Encephalopathy (HE) shows how even simple animated graphics can improve comprehension, especially for newly diagnosed patients (video has no sound)

-After the test users were on the platform and providing positive feedback, I worked with marketing to create engaging email communications.
-These would explain the platform and our goal to a slightly wider audience of healthcare professionals.
+After the initial users were onboarded and providing positive feedback, I worked with marketing to create engaging email communications.
+These would explain the platform and our goal to a wider audience:

-As a final step in the product's rollout, client-facing materials were developed to draw interested companies and expand the topics offered.
-Working in Powerpoint, I rearranged, reworded, and enhanced each slide to tell the brand's story, communicating the values and benefits of the product to clients.
+As a final step in the product's rollout, a PowerPoint was developed to facilitate meetings and promote the product.
+For this step I rearranged, reworded, and enhanced each slide to tell the brand's story, communicating the values and benefits of the initiative.

 Results